Flight-Free-UK/flight_free_uk_website/source/posts/podcast-interview-iain-green.html.markdown

 _"Greenwich ecology park is one of my favourite places.
 It has that essence of what nature should be.
 You can come and go, spend 5 minutes or an hour, you can look at stuff or simply walk around.
 It has a tranquility, even though there's City Airport in the background, and we've got Police sirens and somebody opera singing in the nearby flats, but that's the quirkiness of it."_

 You can find out more about Iain at his website, [www.wildlifewonder.co.uk](http://www.wildlifewonder.co.uk), and you can find his book, Wild London, on Amazon.

+Listen to the full interview on our Podcast page [here](https://soundcloud.com/info-728724237/iain-green).